Silvana’s Sicilian Lasagna

 ½ cup Parmigiano Reggiano or Pecorino Romano Cheese, grated

 1 (24 oz.) jar Spaghetti Sauce (or homemade sauce)

 Salt and pepper

 Brown the meat in a large skillet over medium-high heat.
 Hard boil 3 large eggs.
 Don’t know how?
 Place eggs in a heavy-bottomed saucepan and cover them with cold water making sure the tops of eggs are covered by at least an inch of water.
 Add 1 teaspoon of salt to the water.
-If your eggs crack, salt will prevent them from leaking out.
+If your eggs crack, the salt will prevent them from leaking out.
 Bring to a boil and cook for 7-10 minutes.
 Run cold water over boiled eggs until they’re completely cool.
 Why do this?
 Because it makes peeling eggs a breeze.

 Meanwhile, mix 1 ½ cups mozzarella, ricotta, ¼ cup parmigiano reggiano, egg and parsley until blended.

 Drain meat and return to skillet.
 Stir in spaghetti sauce.
-Add water to the empty sauce jar; cover with lid and shake well.
+Add water to the empty sauce jar; cover with a lid and shake well.
 Add to the meat mixture.
 Season with salt and pepper to taste.